FlatFilers/demo-agent/src/documents/actionsDocument.md

 An Action is a code-based operation that executes upon user interaction.

-Actions can be defined at the Blueprint level for a Workbook or Sheet.
-Files may also have actions, those are dynamically created by your listener upon file upload.
+Actions can be defined in your Workbook or Sheet Blueprint.
+Files may also have actions, but as files have no Blueprints these are configured dynamically by your code upon file upload.

 ## Things you can do here